mercadopago/devsite-docs/guides/magento-two/payment-configuration-cho-api-pix.en.md

 >
 > Important
 >
-> The Pix payment option will only be displayed if there is a Pix key registered] in Mercado Pago.
-If you haven't created it yet, [click here](https://www.youtube.com/watch?v=60tApKYVnkA) and check the necessary steps.
+> The Pix payment option will only be displayed if there is a Pix key registered in Mercado Pago.
+If you haven't created one yet, [click here](https://www.youtube.com/watch?v=60tApKYVnkA) and check the necessary steps.

 To integrate the payment method, follow the steps below.